 The two cognitive, or computational, tasks that are more efficient with diagrams are the reduced need to search for relevant items within sentences and, correspondingly, the easier use of inference because metacognition is able to take place.

-Reading texts involves an almost constant travelling back and forth searching which parts relate to which.
+Reading texts involves an almost constant traveling back and forth searching which parts relate to which.
 This, then, makes inferences so much more difficult, or effortful, to make.